SakD2006/Khamba-App/README.md

+TO START THIS PROJECT SOON, EST DEC 21 onwards

 # 🍾 Khamba

 A simple, user-friendly macOS app that uses Apple's Game Porting Toolkit (GPTK) under the hood to run Windows games on Mac, with an easy graphical interface.